julianaramburu2022/julianaramburu2022.github.io/content/authors/admin/_index.md

 - Visitors
 ---

+Welcome to my website.
 I am an Economist at Amazon.
 I obtained my Ph.D. in Economics from Yale University in May 2022.

 I do not update this website any more.
 For updated information on my career, CV, or publications, please visit my LinkedIn or contact me directly through email.